top of page

 • Optiphen Plus: 0.75–1.5%, strong and reliable for soaps, detergents, and sprays.

-• Leucidal Liquid SF: 2–4%, gentle, plant-based good for toothpaste & mild products.
+• Leucidal Liquid SF: 2–4%, gentle, plant-based, good for toothpaste and mild products.

 • Potassium Sorbate + Sodium Benzoate: 0.1–0.3%, great for acidic cleaners, but limited protection against bacteria (better in combo).